-Visibility Problems.
+Keywords: Searching; Visibility problems; Watchman problems; Online searching; Competitive strategies; Autonomous mobile robots; Three-dimensional laser scanning; Kurt3D 1.
+Introduction Visibility problems.
 Visibility-based problems of surveying, guarding, or searching have a long-standing tradition in the area of computational optimization; they may very well be considered a field of their own.
-Using stationary positions for guarding a region is the well-known art gallery problem [15].
-The watchman problem [3,18,19] asks for a short tour along which one mobile guard can see the entire region.
+Using stationary positions for guarding a region is the well-known art gallery problem [16].
+The watchman problem [3,19,20] asks for a short tour along which one mobile guard can see the entire region.
 If the region is unknown in advance, we are faced with the online watchman problem.
-For a simple polygon, Hoffmann et al. [7] achieve a constant competitive ratio of 26.5, while Albers et al. [1] show that no constant competitive factor exists for a region with holes, and unbounded aspect ratio.
-Kalyanasundaram and Pruhs [12] consider the problem in graphs and give a competitive factor of 16.
+For a simple polygon, Hoffmann et al. [9] achieve a constant competitive ratio of 26.5, while Albers et al. [1] show that no constant competitive factor exists for a region with holes, and unbounded aspect ratio.
+Kalyanasundaram and Pruhs [13] consider the problem in graphs and give a competitive factor of 18.
 In the context of geometric searching, a crucial issue is the question of how to look around a corner: Given a starting position, and a known distance to a corner, how should one move in order to see a hidden object (or the other part of the wall) as quickly as possible?
-This problem was solved by Icking et al. [9,10] who show that an optimal strategy can be characterized by a differential equation that yields a competitive factor of 1.2121..., which is optimal.
-Note that actually using this solution requires numerical evaluation.
+This problem was solved by Icking et al. [11,12] who show that an optimal E-mail addresses: s.fekete@tu-bs.de (S.P.
+Fekete), rolf.klein@uni-bonn.de (R. Klein), nuechter@informatik.uni-osnabrueck.de (A. Nüchter). ^{} Corresponding author.